katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 **- What percentage of customers increase their opening month’s positive closing balance by more than 5% in the following month?**

-- Use `LEAD()` function to query the following month's balances and, then filter to select records with 1st month and 2nd month balances only.
+I'm using `LEAD()` window function to query the balances for the following month and then, filtering the results to select only the records with balances for the 1st and 2nd month.

-- Also, filter for `next_balance` with positive balances only.
+Important assumptions:
-- We must exclude negative balances from the results because a higher negative balance in the following month does not represent an increase in balances and could mispresent our answer as the percentage of variance would still result in a positive percentage.
+- Negative balances in the `following_balance` field have been excluded from the results.
+This is because a higher negative balance in the following month does not represent a true increase in balances.
+- Including negative balances could lead to a misrepresentation of the answer as the percentage of variance would still appear as a positive percentage.

 ````sql
 WITH following_month_cte AS (